Find out what your car is worth

 2011 Nissan Rogue: Transmission and Electrical Problems

-The 2011 Rogue, part of the first generation, arrived with minor updates but carried over many of the same mechanical weaknesses as earlier models.
+The 2011 Rogue, still part of the original generation, received minor cosmetic updates but retained many of the same fundamental mechanical issues as previous models.
 While Nissan refined the styling and interior features, reliability issues persisted, particularly around the CVT and electrical system.

 Common Issues:

-• CVT Overheating and Failure: The 2011 Rogue continued to use the same CVT design that had plagued earlier years.
-Owners reported jerking, whining noises, and sudden loss of power, especially during highway driving or in hot weather.
+• CVT Overheating and Failure: The 2011 Rogue retained the same problematic CVT architecture that had troubled earlier models.
+Drivers reported jerky operation, unusual whining sounds, and sudden power loss, particularly during freeway driving or in elevated temperatures.
 Repair costs frequently topped $3,500, and even replacement units were not always a permanent fix.

-• Steering Assist Problems: Some drivers experienced intermittent power steering loss, particularly at low speeds or during parking maneuvers.
+• Steering Assist Problems: Some owners faced intermittent power steering failures, especially during low-speed maneuvering or parking situations.
 This created safety concerns and often required replacing the steering pump or related components.

-• Electrical System Failures: Issues with the Intelligent Key system, power windows, and electronic control modules were frequently reported.
+• Electrical System Failures: Problems with the Intelligent Key system, power window operation, and electronic control modules were regularly documented.
 These failures often cropped up unpredictably, leading to frustrating and expensive repairs.

-• Suspension Wear: Many 2011 Rogues developed premature strut and control arm wear.
+• Suspension Wear: Many 2011 Rogues experienced early strut and control arm deterioration.
 This not only caused clunking noises but also led to uneven tire wear, adding to ownership costs.

-Verdict: While not as disastrous as the very first model year, the 2011 Rogue remains a high-risk option due to ongoing CVT and electrical issues.
-Unless you find a well-documented example with major repairs already completed, it’s best approached with caution.
+Verdict: Though not quite as problematic as the debut model year, the 2011 Rogue still presents significant risk due to persistent CVT and electrical concerns.
+Unless you find a well-documented example with major repairs already completed, it's best approached with caution.

 2013 Nissan Rogue: Aging Design and Lingering CVT Problems

-The 2013 Rogue marked the final year of the first generation before a full redesign in 2014.
+The 2013 Rogue represented the last year of the original generation before a comprehensive redesign arrived in 2014.
 Unfortunately, it carried over many of the same flaws that had plagued earlier models, particularly with the transmission.
-While it offered practical cargo space and standard features, its long-term reliability record makes it a risky choice for used buyers.
+Despite offering useful cargo capacity and standard equipment, its questionable long-term reliability makes it a concerning choice for used car shoppers.

 Common Issues:

-• Persistent CVT Failures: The first-generation CVT continued to show chronic reliability problems in 2013.
-Many owners reported shuddering, slipping, or complete transmission failure, sometimes before 120,000 km.
-Even with Nissan’s extended warranty coverage, repairs often exceeded $3,000-$4,000.
+• Persistent CVT Failures: The original-generation CVT remained problematic throughout 2013.
+Numerous owners experienced shuddering, slipping, or total transmission breakdown, sometimes before reaching 120,000 km.
+Even with Nissan's extended warranty coverage, repairs often exceeded $3,000-$4,000.

-• Excessive Cabin Noise: Compared to newer rivals, the 2013 Rogue suffered from poor cabin insulation.
+• Excessive Cabin Noise: When measured against newer competitors, the 2013 Rogue struggled with inadequate sound dampening.
 Wind and road noise at highway speeds were common complaints, which made longer drives less comfortable.

-• Electrical Glitches: Owners frequently dealt with faulty sensors, malfunctioning backup cameras, and issues with the Intelligent Key system.
+• Electrical Glitches: Drivers regularly encountered defective sensors, backup camera malfunctions, and Intelligent Key system failures.
 While not always catastrophic, these problems added to repair costs and headaches.

-• Premature Suspension Wear: Struts, bushings, and control arms often required early replacement.
-Many drivers reported clunking noises from the front end as early as 80,000 km.
+• Premature Suspension Wear: Struts, bushings, and control arms frequently needed early service.
+Many owners noticed clunking sounds from the front suspension as early as 80,000 km.

-Verdict: The 2013 Rogue is best avoided, especially given that the following generation brought significant improvements in comfort, technology, and safety.
-Unless heavily discounted and with full service records, it’s worth skipping.
+Verdict: The 2013 Rogue should be avoided, particularly considering that the next generation delivered meaningful improvements in comfort, technology, and safety features.
+Unless heavily discounted and with full service records, it's worth skipping.

 2014 Nissan Rogue: First-Year Bugs and Reliability Concerns

-The 2014 model launched the second-generation Rogue, bringing a more modern design, improved interior quality, and better fuel efficiency.
+The 2014 model introduced the second-generation Rogue, featuring a contemporary design, enhanced interior materials, and improved fuel economy.
 Unfortunately, like many first-year redesigns, it came with its share of teething problems.
-While appealing on paper, the 2014 Rogue’s reliability record makes it one of the riskiest years to buy used.
+While attractive on paper, the 2014 Rogue's dependability track record makes it among the most problematic years for used buyers.

 Common Issues:

-• CVT Hesitation and Overheating: Nissan’s continuously variable transmission was still a weak point.
-Owners reported hesitation during acceleration, loud whining noises, and even overheating on longer drives.
+• CVT Hesitation and Overheating: Nissan's continuously variable transmission remained troublesome.
+Drivers experienced delayed acceleration response, pronounced whining sounds, and overheating during extended drives.
 These issues often led to premature transmission replacements.

-• Powertrain Stalling: Some drivers experienced sudden loss of power while driving, especially at highway speeds.
+• Powertrain Stalling: Some owners encountered unexpected power loss while operating the vehicle, particularly at freeway speeds.
 This problem was frequently linked to the CVT and left many owners stranded.

-• Faulty Air Conditioning Systems: The 2014 Rogue was known for A/C system failures, particularly compressors that quit well before expected.
+• Faulty Air Conditioning Systems: The 2014 Rogue experienced widespread A/C system breakdowns, especially compressor failures that occurred well ahead of schedule.
 Repairs often cost well over $1,000.

-• Infotainment and Electronics Glitches: From frozen touchscreens to malfunctioning Bluetooth connectivity, early electronics in this generation were prone to bugs.
+• Infotainment and Electronics Glitches: Issues ranged from unresponsive touchscreens to failed Bluetooth connections—early electronics in this generation were bug-prone.
 Updates and recalls helped, but many issues persisted.

-Verdict: As a first-year model, the 2014 Rogue is one to avoid.
-Later years of this generation became more reliable, but buying a 2014 means a higher risk of major repairs and frustrating ownership.
+Verdict: Being an inaugural model year, the 2014 Rogue should be avoided.
+Subsequent years of this generation proved more dependable, but choosing a 2014 means accepting higher risk of significant repairs and ownership frustration.

 2018 Nissan Rogue: Tech & Transmission Complaints

-By 2018, the second-generation Rogue had become one of Canada’s most popular compact SUVs, thanks to its spacious interior, efficient fuel economy, and competitive pricing.
-However, popularity didn’t equal perfection.
-The 2018 Rogue carried over many of Nissan’s long-standing CVT transmission concerns while also introducing a wave of new complaints about its driver-assist technology and electronics.
+By 2018, the second-generation Rogue had established itself as one of Canada's top-selling compact SUVs, earning popularity through its roomy interior, excellent fuel economy, and attractive pricing.
+However, popularity didn't equal perfection.
+The 2018 Rogue maintained many of Nissan's persistent CVT transmission problems while introducing fresh complaints about driver-assist technology and electronic systems.

 Common Issues:

-• CVT Jerking and Slipping: Owners continued to report problems with Nissan’s CVT, including shuddering during acceleration, delayed throttle response, and occasional stalling.
+• CVT Jerking and Slipping: Drivers persistently reported CVT-related issues, including rough acceleration, sluggish throttle response, and intermittent stalling.
 Many drivers noted these symptoms occurred as early as 80,000 km, raising concerns about long-term durability.

-• Transmission Overheating: On longer trips, especially in hot weather or when climbing hills, the CVT was prone to overheating.
-This triggered a “limp mode” that reduced power and left drivers with limited acceleration until the system cooled.
+• Transmission Overheating: During extended trips, particularly in warm weather or when ascending hills, the CVT frequently overheated.
+This triggered a "limp mode" that reduced power and left drivers with limited acceleration until the system cooled.

-• Inconsistent Safety Tech: The 2018 Rogue featured Nissan’s ProPILOT Assist and advanced driver-assist systems, but owners often reported false alarms, such as forward collision warnings activating without cause.
+• Inconsistent Safety Tech: The 2018 Rogue included Nissan's ProPILOT Assist and advanced driver-assistance features, but drivers frequently complained about false warnings, including forward collision alerts triggering without justification.
 Adaptive cruise control was also criticized for braking too abruptly.

-• Electrical and Infotainment Glitches: Issues included frozen touchscreens, malfunctioning backup cameras, and random audio system failures.
+• Electrical and Infotainment Glitches: Common problems included unresponsive touchscreens, backup camera malfunctions, and intermittent audio system breakdowns.
 While not as costly as transmission repairs, these glitches hurt the overall ownership experience.

-Verdict: While the 2018 Rogue is newer and more feature-rich than earlier models, its blend of transmission concerns and unreliable tech makes it a high-risk choice.
+Verdict: Although the 2018 Rogue offers more modern features than earlier generations, its combination of transmission issues and unreliable technology makes it a risky purchase.
 Buyers are better off choosing a later year where Nissan addressed some of these problems.

 Common Nissan Rogue Problems

-Even outside of the years to avoid, the Nissan Rogue has a few recurring issues that buyers should keep in mind when shopping for a used model.
+Beyond the specific years to avoid, the Nissan Rogue has several persistent issues that prospective buyers should consider when shopping for a used model.
 Some are minor annoyances, while others can become expensive repairs if left unchecked.

-• CVT Transmission Concerns: The Rogue’s continuously variable transmission (CVT) is the most common source of complaints across multiple generations.
+• CVT Transmission Concerns: The Rogue's continuously variable transmission (CVT) represents the most frequent source of owner complaints across multiple generations.
 Owners have reported jerking, shuddering, slipping, and even full transmission failure.
-Repairs or replacements can cost $3,000-$5,000, and while some were covered under warranty extensions, many older models are now out of coverage.
+Repairs or replacements can cost $3,500-$5,500, and while some were covered under warranty extensions, many older models are now out of coverage.

-• Air Conditioning Failures: Several Rogue years experienced A/C system problems, including compressors seizing or leaking refrigerant.
+• Air Conditioning Failures: Multiple Rogue model years have experienced A/C system breakdowns, including compressors failing or refrigerant leaks.
 This can lead to expensive fixes, often running $1,000-$1,500.
-In Canada’s hot summers, this is more than just an inconvenience.
+In Canada's hot summers, this is more than just an inconvenience.

-• Electrical System Glitches: Backup cameras, infotainment touchscreens, and dashboard displays are known to malfunction.
+• Electrical System Glitches: Backup cameras, infotainment touchscreens, and instrument cluster displays frequently malfunction.
 While some issues were addressed through recalls, intermittent failures are still a common frustration among owners.

-• Faulty Safety Tech: Advanced driver-assist features, including forward collision warning and emergency braking, have occasionally triggered without cause.
+• Faulty Safety Tech: Advanced driver-assistance systems, including forward collision warning and automatic emergency braking, have sometimes activated without proper cause.
 While not dangerous in every instance, unexpected braking or alerts can reduce driver confidence.

-• Steering System Complaints: Earlier models (particularly first-gen Rogues) had problems with power steering pumps and racks, which could cause heavy steering or whining noises.
+• Steering System Complaints: Earlier generations (especially first-gen Rogues) experienced issues with power steering pumps and racks, leading to heavy steering feel or unusual whining sounds.
 Replacement costs typically fall in the $1,000-$2,000 range.

-• Excessive Road Noise: While not a mechanical fault, the Rogue has long been criticized for poor cabin insulation.
+• Excessive Road Noise: Though not a mechanical problem, the Rogue has consistently been criticized for inadequate cabin sound insulation.
 Highway driving in particular can be loud compared to rivals, which impacts comfort on long trips.

-Bottom line: A well-maintained Rogue can serve as a reliable and budget-friendly compact SUV, but potential buyers should pay extra attention to the transmission and electrical systems during a pre-purchase inspection.
+Bottom line: A properly maintained Rogue can function as a dependable and cost-effective compact SUV, but prospective buyers should pay special attention to transmission and electrical systems during pre-purchase inspections.

 What to Look for When Buying a Used Nissan Rogue

-To make sure you’re getting a Rogue that will last, it’s important to do a careful check before you commit.
+To ensure you're purchasing a Rogue that will provide reliable service, conducting a thorough evaluation before purchase is essential.
 Here are the key points Canadian buyers should focus on:

-• Transmission Health: Take an extended test drive at both city and highway speeds.
-Pay close attention for jerking, shuddering, or whining sounds from the CVT, as these are early warning signs of failure.
+• Transmission Health: Conduct an extensive test drive covering both urban and highway conditions.
+Listen carefully for jerking, shuddering, or unusual sounds from the CVT, as these indicate early signs of potential failure.

-• Service History: Look for detailed maintenance records, especially showing regular transmission fluid changes.
+• Service History: Examine comprehensive maintenance documentation, particularly records showing consistent transmission fluid changes.
 Nissan CVTs are sensitive to neglect, and poor maintenance often leads to costly repairs.

-• Air Conditioning Check: Run the A/C at different settings to confirm it cools properly and doesn’t make unusual noises.
+• Air Conditioning Check: Test the A/C system at various settings to verify proper cooling and listen for abnormal noises.
 A failing compressor can be an expensive fix.

-• Electronics & Safety Tech: Test all infotainment features, backup cameras, and safety systems.
-Confirm that forward collision warning and adaptive cruise control (if equipped) operate smoothly without false alerts.
+• Electronics & Safety Tech: Evaluate all infotainment functions, backup cameras, and safety systems.
+Verify that forward collision warning and adaptive cruise control (when equipped) function smoothly without false activations.

-• Rust Inspection: Like many compact SUVs driven in Canadian winters, older Rogues can develop rust on the undercarriage, wheel wells, and door sills.
+• Rust Inspection: Similar to many compact SUVs operated in Canadian winters, older Rogues may develop corrosion on the undercarriage, wheel wells, and door frames.
 Bring a flashlight to do a close inspection.

-• Tire & Brake Condition: Uneven tire wear may signal alignment or suspension issues.
-Check brakes for vibration or squealing, which could point to rotor or caliper problems.
+• Tire & Brake Condition: Irregular tire wear patterns may indicate alignment or suspension problems.
+Inspect brakes for vibration or noise, which could suggest rotor or caliper issues.

-• Recalls Completed: Verify through Transport Canada or a Nissan dealer that all recall work has been completed.
-Key recalls have covered airbag systems, wiring harnesses, and backup cameras.
+• Recalls Completed: Confirm through Transport Canada or a Nissan dealership that all recall work has been performed.
+Important recalls have addressed airbag systems, wiring harnesses, and backup cameras.

-Pro tip: A pre-purchase inspection (PPI) from a trusted mechanic (over a 210-point inspection by Clutch) is especially valuable with the Rogue, as many of its issues develop gradually and aren’t always obvious during a short test drive.
+Pro tip: A pre-purchase inspection (PPI) from a qualified mechanic (over a 210-point inspection by Clutch) proves especially valuable with the Rogue, since many of its problems develop gradually and may not be apparent during a brief test drive.

 Is the Nissan Rogue Still Worth It?

-Despite some problem years, the Nissan Rogue remains one of the most popular compact SUVs in Canada for good reason.
+Despite certain problematic years, the Nissan Rogue continues to rank among Canada's most sought-after compact SUVs for solid reasons.
 It offers a comfortable ride, practical cargo space, and available all-wheel drive that makes it a solid companion for Canadian winters.
-Many newer model years, particularly from 2020 onward, have shown significant improvements in reliability and technology, making them strong options on the used market.
+Many recent model years, particularly from 2020 onward (though 2024 models showed significant reliability improvements), have demonstrated notable improvements in dependability and technology, making them attractive options on the used market.

-The key is knowing which Rogue years to approach with caution and making sure any vehicle you’re considering has been properly maintained.
-Armed with this knowledge, you don’t have to avoid the Rogue entirely–you just need to choose wisely.
+The secret lies in understanding which Rogue years require extra caution and ensuring any vehicle you're evaluating has received proper maintenance.
+Armed with this knowledge, you don't have to avoid the Rogue entirely–you just need to choose wisely.

 At Clutch, we make the process simple.
 Every used Nissan Rogue in our inventory is fully inspected, reconditioned, and comes with a free CARFAX report and 10-day money-back guarantee.
-That means you can shop with confidence and avoid the risks that come with private sales.
+This means you can purchase with confidence and sidestep the risks associated with private party sales.

-Looking for more details on the model years?
-Check out our guide on the Best Nissan Rogue Years to Buy for a closer look at which models to steer clear of and why.
+Want more details on the recommended model years?
+Check out our guide on the Best Nissan Rogue Years to Buy for an in-depth look at which models to avoid and the reasoning behind our recommendations.

 {{widget-1}}